<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=5163340&amp;fmt=gif">

 Regardless of how catchy your subject line is, the content of your email is the most significant determining factor to success.
 If you have a great subject line and a terrible or uninspiring message, the great subject line will be lost.
 Experts say you must keep an email short, slightly vague, overly enthusiastic, and intriguing to get interested responses.

 The truth is — if you catch someone’s attention, it does not matter how long, energetic, or detailed it is; they will read it.
-The content of your message or email should always be a higher priority than a subject line.
+The content of your message or email should always be a higher priority than the subject line.
 A subject line should be the icing on the cake to get the ultimate results you need for your passive candidate recruiting initiatives.